ricomoss/django_fixtureless/docs/style_guide.rst

 Master branch is always considered live.
 Never push to master, if it is not ready for live at that moment.

-Create your own remote branch from the dev branch all commits.
-Then create a Pull Request on github to the respective branch on the ricomoss github repo.
+Create your own remote branch from the dev branch for all commits.
+Then create a Pull Request on github to the dev branch on the ricomoss github repo.

 Tests
 -----------------------